Rattanakosin Kingdom (1782–1932): Thammayut

-Hinduism

-Hindu court brahmins continued to play an important role in Siamese royal ceremonies during the Rattanakosin Kingdom into the present.
-In 1784, King Rama I built a Hindu temple as the home for the Siamese court brahmins, the Devasathan, which still serves as the home of Hinduism in Thailand to the present day.
-In that same year, the famous Giant Swing was constructed in front of the Devasathan, nearby to Wat Suthat, which was used in the annual Hindu Triyamphway Ceremony, whose function discontinued in 1935 due to safety reasons.

 Christianity

+Catholic mission

+Since 1730 in Ayutthaya Period, Siam had forbidden Christian catechisms to be written in Siamese alphabets.
+Siamese, Mon and Lao-Lanna people were also forbidden to convert, on the pain of death.
+In pre-modern Siam, religion was closely tied with ethnicity.
+Westerners were allowed to practice their religion freely in Siam but conversion of native people was forbidden as it deviated from ethnocultural norms.
 In 1779, King Taksin of Thonburi ordered the expulsion of three French Catholic priests: Olivier-Simon Le Bon the vicar apostolic of Siam, Joseph-Louis Coudé and Arnaud-Antoine Garnault from Siam for their refusals to drink the sacred water to swear fealty to the king.
 Le Bon retired to Goa where he died in 1780.
 Coudé left for Kedah and he was appointed the new vicar apostolic of Siam in 1782.
 Coudé returned to Bangkok in 1783.
 Coudé was pardoned by King Rama I and was allowed to skip the lustral water drinking ceremony.
 Coudé took the vicarate seat at Santa Cruz church in Kudi Chin district.
 However, as French bishops continued to monopolize vicarate position in Siam, Coudé faced oppositions from the Portuguese who formed the majority of Catholics in Bangkok.
 Coudé left Bangkok for Kedah where he died in 1785 and was succeeded by Garnault in 1787.
 Vicars apostolic of Siam in the early Bangkok period usually spent most of tenure in Kedah, Penang, and Mergui due to resistance from the Portuguese in Bangkok who always requested for Portuguese bishops from either Goa or Macau.
 Chantaburi arose as the centre of immigrated Vietnamese Catholics.
 Kedah, Malacca, Singapore and Tenasserim were added to the territory of apostolic vicarate of Siam in 1840.